cpacker/MemGPT/README.md

 ```
 </details>

-## Python Integration
+## Python integration (for developers)

-The fastest way to integrate MemGPT with your own projects is through the `MemGPT` client class:
+The fastest way to integrate MemGPT with your own Python projects is through the `MemGPT` client class:
 ```python
 from memgpt import MemGPT